sophie-thomson/sophie-thomson/README.md

 - 👋 Hi, I’m @sophie-thomson
 - 👀 I’m a Creator of Beautiful Things | Designer of Engaging Web Applications | Advocate of Technology for Good and Accessibility for All.
-- 🌱 I’m currently learning HTML, CSS, JavaScript and Python using frameworks such as Bootstrap and Django.
+- 🌱 I recently completed an intensive 1yr remote learning Diploma in Full Stack Software Development with the Code Institute.
+Check out my pinned projects that were created during the diploma using HTML, CSS, JavaScript and Python along with frameworks such as Bootstrap, React, Django, and REST using PostgreSQL databases and deployed to Heroku.
 - 💞️ I’m looking to collaborate on community focused projects which empower under-represented groups.
 - 📫 Feel free to get in touch via my LinkedIn profile: https://www.linkedin.com/in/sophie-thomson-bristol/
 - 😄 Pronouns: She/Her